 Photodynamic Therapy Costs & Prices

-Initial Consultation at one of our Cosmetic Clinics in Double Bay, Sydney or Deakin, Canberra is $120.
-One treatment of PDT starts from around $580, however discount packages are available.
+Initial Consultation at one of our Cosmetic Clinics in Sydney, Canberra and Adelaide is $120, this cost is fully redeemable towards a procedure when you go ahead.
+One treatment of PDT costs $575, however discount packages are available.